 Advertising costs - Advertising costs are expensed when incurred.
-Advertising expense was \$241,062 and \$3,051 for the years ended June 30, 2017 and 2016, respectively, out of which approximately \$163,000 and \$0 was donated advertising for the years ended June 30, 2017 and 2016, respectively.
-Amounts not donated in-kind is sponsored directly through corporate advertising sponsors.
+Advertising expense was \$28,932 and \$241,062 for the years ended June 30, 2018 and 2017, respectively.
+Additionally, approximately \$135,000 and \$163,000 of advertising was donated for the years ended June 30, 2018 and 2017, respectively, which is included within in-kind goods and services expenses in the accompanying statement of functional expenses.
+Amounts not donated in-kind are sponsored directly through corporate advertising sponsors.